rsdoiel/rsdoiel.github.io/blog/2022/08/19/rosette-notes.md

 2022-08-22

 8:00 - 11:30; SQL; Postgres; Three things have turned out to be challenges in the SQL I write, first back ticks is a MySQL-ism for literal quoting of table and column names, causes problems in Postgres.
 Second issue is "REPLACE" is a none standard extension I picked up from MySQL [it wraps a DELETE and INSERT together](https://dev.mysql.com/doc/refman/8.0/en/extensions-to-ansi.html), should be using UPDATE more than I have done in the past.
 The third is parameter replacement in SQL statement.
 This appears to be [db implementation specific](http://go-database-sql.org/prepared.html).
-I've used "?" with SQLite and MySQL but with Postgres I need ot use "$1", "$2", etc. Challenging to write SQL once and have it work everywhere.
+I've used "?" with SQLite and MySQL but with Postgres I need to use "$1", "$2", etc. Challenging to write SQL once and have it work everywhere.
 Beginning to understand why GORM has traction.

+2022-08-24

+11:00 - 12:00; SQL; Postgres; I miss `SHOW TABLES` it's just muscle memory from MySQL, the SQL to show tables is `SELECT tablename FROM pg_catalog.pg_tables WHERE tablename NOT LIKE 'pg_%';`.
+I could write a SHOWTABLE in PL/pgSQL procedure implementing MySQL's "SHOW TABLES".
+Might be a good way to learn PL/pgSQL.
+I could then do one for MySQL and compare the PL/SQL language implementations.